cycleplatform/docs-portal/docs/containers/configuration/runtime.md

 Currently, [seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html) is enabled on containers by default.
 To disable SECCOMP, a user must go to the contianer config > runtime setttings and select the disable checkbox.

+## Host

+The host section of the containers runtime config lists optional items that can be included which will interact with the underlying host the container is deployed to.

+To expose the underlying host's `/proc` directory to the container, which will be visible at `/var/run/cycle/host/proc` in the container, check the box.

+Toggling this setting off will remove the exposed filesystem from the host.

 ## SYSCTL & RLIMITS

 Settings for sysctl fields and rlimits can be set as described in their associated man pages.